 Planned Giving Support

-The mission of Planned Giving is to “assists individuals in making planned gifts to Saint Patrick Catholic Church through wills, gifts annuities, charitable remainder trusts, and other appropriate instruments and to provide wills and basic estate planning seminars at Saint Patrick Catholic Church.”
+The mission of Planned Giving is to “assists individuals in making planned gifts to Saint Patrick Catholic Church & School through wills, gifts annuities, charitable remainder trusts, and other appropriate instruments and to provide wills and basic estate planning seminars at Saint Patrick Catholic Church & School.”

 Please note, parish staff are not attorneys; and can give legal information but not legal advice.
 Consult with an attorney to discuss your unique situation.

 Planned Giving Seminars

-Planned Giving Seminars on Wills & Estate Planning are offered periodically at Saint Patrick Catholic Church.
+Planned Giving Seminars on Wills & Estate Planning are offered periodically at Saint Patrick Catholic Church & School.
 During our Wills and Estate Planning Seminars we talk about how you can care for your family by creating an estate plan.
 A current estate plan is vital to making sure your wishes are carried out and can help you leave a lasting personal legacy.